 - broad general educational perspective

-- specific profile development (organisational education or cultural education)
+- specific profile development (General pedagogy, culture and aesthetics in education, international education, media education or organisational education)

 - research orientation